Five-Year Facilities Maintenance and Capital Implementation Plan

 1. What is the Facilities Master Plan (FMP)?

-The Facilities Master Plan (FMP) provides guidance to Saint Paul Public Schools (SPPS) on how to make and prioritize improvements to its 72 buildings and 465 acres land over the next 10 years (2016-2026).
-The FMP guides SPPS in making good financial decisions in improvement projects that are equitable among building and school sites across the district, while also ensuring the facilities meet the evolving needs of students.
+The Facilities Master Plan (FMP) provides guidance to Saint Paul Public Schools (SPPS) on how to make and prioritize improvements to its 73 buildings and 500+ acres of land.
+The FMP guides SPPS in making good financial decisions on improvement projects that are equitable among building and school sites across the district, while also ensuring the facilities meet the evolving learning needs of students.

 2. How do buildings support student learning?